How Modern Digital Marketing Funnels Balance Traffic, Trust, and Value

-A marketing funnel helps prospects get to know a brand by helping them understand a business’s products and services.
+A digital marketing funnel helps prospects get to know a brand by helping them understand a business’s products and services.
 The Online Marketing Institute reports that it takes 7+ touches to deliver a qualified sales lead.
 A marketing funnel doesn’t fight this new normal, it uses it to direct and qualify customers and draw them in.

 It begins with an awareness stage at the top and widest part of the funnel.
 This is where digital marketing attracts future customers.

 As prospects travel through the funnel, trust is built using a series of microtransactions.
-This can be as simple as a post or page interactions, or the exchange of an email address for a lead magnet through to a purchase where value is created.
+This can be as simple as a post or page interaction, or the exchange of an email address for a lead magnet through to a purchase where value is created.
 Value for the customer and value for the small business.